Freewallet Review 2021 - Is It Safe?

 There's no backup option for Crypto Wallet.
-In the case, when a user needs to recover this wallet he needs to contact the support team and provide certain information.
+In this case, when a user needs to recover this wallet he needs to contact the support team and provide certain information.
 Private keys are not available for users and are stored by the company.
 Crypto Wallet users can send coins to each other for free.

 2. Freewallet Lite.
 This is another multi-currency wallet.
 Just like Crypto Wallet, it is available for Android and iOS.
 The Lite version supports a different set of coins.
 Freewallet Lite users can store BTC, ETH, and ERC20 tokens in it.

-Unlike Crypto Wallet, the Lite version requires backup for recovery of the wallet (restore of the wallet requires the use of the mnemonic phrase), private keys are stored by the wallet users and the transactions between the users of Lite version are not free.
-This wallet is hierarchical deterministic, absolutely anonymous and requires no registration.
+Unlike Crypto Wallet, the Lite version requires backup for recovery of the wallet (restore of the wallet requires the use of the mnemonic phrase), private keys are stored by the wallet users and the transactions between the users of the Lite version are not free.
+This wallet is hierarchical deterministic, absolutely anonymous, and requires no registration.
 The new address is created for every transaction.
 Lite version has real-time cryptocurrency charts and a feature of balance in the fiat currency of choice.

 3. Single-currency wallets.
 To date, the Freewallet family includes dozens of dedicated single-currency wallets.
 Most of these wallets are available both for Android and iOS.
-These wallets request a phone number, Facebook or email address for logging in.
+These wallets request a phone number, Facebook, or email address for logging in.

 Some of the currencies (for instance, BTC) can be bought right via the wallet app with a credit card.
 Bitcoin can be used to top-up the cellphone balance.
 Single-currency wallets have free transactions inside of the Freewallet network.
-Users sending coins to the third party wallets can choose one of the four fee plans (it is relevant only for Bitcoin).
+Users sending coins to third party wallets can choose one of the four fee plans (it is relevant only for Bitcoin).
 These wallets can be funded with other cryptocurrencies that can be exchanged right via the app interface.

 The full list of the assets supported by Freewallet can be found here.